EYRA-Benchmark/eyra-tools/docs/submission.rst

 Submission
 ----------

-If you want to participate in a challenge on the EYRA Benchmark project, you need to submit a Docker container that is able to run your algorithm.
+If you want to participate in a challenge on the EYRA Benchmark Platform, you need to submit a Docker container that is able to run your algorithm.
 The EYRA tools can be used to generate a boilerplate container to setup up everything, so you can focus on implementing your algorithm.